amscanne/hibera-build/README.md

 Revisions are always returned in the header `X-Revision`.
 This is true for revisions of sync objects, data objects and the full cluster revision.

-Clients should specify an `X-Client-Id` header with a generated string.
-This will allow them to connection multiple names and associate ephemeral nodes.
-For example, support a client connects to a server with two TCP sockets, A and B.
+Clients should specify an `X-Client-Id` header with a unique string.
+This will allow them to connect using multiple names and associate ephemeral nodes.
+For example, supporose a client connects to a server with two TCP sockets, A and B.

     Client                                              Server
            ---A---> SyncJoin w/ X-Client-Id ---A--->     Ok